alterationx10/alterationx10/blog/2022-03-24/using-given.md

 Check the [`Scala 2 => 3`](/tags/scala-2-3) tag for others in the series!
 For the repo containing all the code, visit [GitHub](https://github.com/alterationx10/three4s).
-There are code samples for both Scala 2 and Scala 3 together, that are easy to run via `acala-cli`.
+There are code samples for both Scala 2 and Scala 3 together, that are easy to run via `scala-cli`.
 :::

 This post is centered around the new way of passing implicit arguments to methods via